 Once again, this answer depends on the type of case and the facts involved.
 Some examples of when a MVARS video may hurt a defendant’s case include the following circumstances:

-- a defendant says he was sober, but field sobriety tests obviously show he was driving under the influence;
+a defendant says he was sober during a traffic stop, but field sobriety tests obviously show he was driving under the influence;

 Can an accused see a MVARS video?